 I want to save as many teeth for my patients a possible.
 As I always say, the best dentistry is no dentistry at all.
 In other words, preventing disease is always better than treating it.
 Obviously, there comes a time when treatment needs to be done.
 Fortunately, dental therapies are improving the outcomes for patients.
 But inevitably some teeth cannot be saved and need to be removed or extracted.

 When a tooth is removed (extracted), ideally, all the soft tissue and infection should be removed from the socket.
 Soft tissue would include tissue associated with an abscess and infection and the ligament tissue between the roots and the bone.

-First pictures shows socket after tooth was removed.
-Second pictures shows graftmaterial placed in socket and membrane being placed.
+First picture (above) shows the socket after the tooth was removed.
+Second pictures shows graft material placed in socket and membrane being placed.
 Third pictures shows membrane in place over graft.

 Infected tooth before removal.

 Oxygen-ozone being placed in socket.

 Membrane in socket sutured over the bone graft.